ajivoin/heck-ohio/README.md

 ### **Jon Zimmerman**  [@Jon-Zimmerman](https://github.com/Jon-Zimmerman)
 Jon Zimmerman is a Mechanical Engineering student at Ohio State.
 Fun fact: He is a hardware hacking professional and hates being written about in README files.

+*This branch contains the code in its state before presenting at HACK OHI/O 2018.*